sigstore/docs/content/en/quickstart/quickstart-cosign.md

 ---
 type: docs
-category: Signing
+category: Quickstart
-description: ''
-menuTitle: Quick Start
+description: Sign and Verify with Cosign
-title: Cosign
+title: Sigstore Quickstart with Cosign
-weight: 100
+weight: 5
 ---

 ![Cosign Overview](/sigstore_cosign-horizontal-color.svg)

-## Getting Started (Quick Start)

-Cosign is a command line utility that can sign and verify software artifact, such as container images and blobs.
 Join us on our [Slack channel](https://sigstore.slack.com/).
 (Need an [invite](https://links.sigstore.dev/slack-invite)?)

+## Quickstart signing and verifying with Cosign

+Cosign is a command line utility that is used to sign software artifacts and verify signatures using Sigstore.

+Language specific clients (like [sigstore-python](https://github.com/sigstore/sigstore-python)) are other options for signing and verifying, but Cosign is a great, language agnostic place to start.

+This quickstart will walk you through how to sign and verify a blob and a container.
+Although keyless signing is recommended, this quickstart will also show you how to sign using a generated key.

 ### Installation

 To sign software artifacts and verify signatures using Sigstore, you need to install Cosign.
-Instructions to install Cosign can be found on the [Cosign Installation page]({{< relref "system_config/installation">}}).
+Instructions to install Cosign can be found on the [Cosign Installation page]({{< relref "cosign/system_config/installation">}}).
 This will allow you to sign and verify both blobs and containers.

 ### Signing a blob